 Once again, my parents to the rescue.
 Did I mention they live next door?
 They went over and setup a box fan in an open window, blowing OUT.
 This is a brilliant strategy to employ right after sun-down.
 The air cools off quickly outside, and the fan will force out the warm inside air, and bring in cool fresh air through the other open windows.

 By the time we got that set up (about five days into the ordeal) the AC decided to start working again.
 The likely culprit?
-My theory is this: A month-long guest closed all the vents since they weren’t used to forced air systems, coming from Brazil.
-Dries you out!
+My theory is this: A month-long guest closed all the vents.
+They weren’t used to forced air systems, being from Brazil and all.
+That forced air dries you out!

 The Calendar is running the show